david-chen0/OptionsTracker/README.md

 TODOs:
-Figure out how the website should be arranged(where to put the tables, where to put the add contract form, etc)
+Make the input section only as wide as necessary, not a set width of 1/4(frontend)

-Switch all "inactive" terminology to "expired"
+Switch all "inactive" terminology to "expired"(both)

-Add a "newly expired" section for contracts that expired since last time you opened app and also signs for "about to expire", etc
+Add a "newly expired" section for contracts that expired since last time you opened app and also signs for "about to expire", etc(both)

-Add sorting, grouping, and searching by custom fields(ex: sort/group/search by ticker NVDA)
+Add sorting, grouping, and searching by custom fields(ex: sort/group/search by ticker NVDA)(both)

+Add a price section for active contracts, which will query for the option's latest price only on first load or refresh(both)

 Add a profit section for both active and inactive positions.
-Inactive positions profit will be set using the premium, strike, and close price while active positions profit will require adding a query for the option's current price and then subtracting from the initial premium.
+Inactive positions profit will be set using the premium, strike, and close price while active positions profit will require adding a query for the option's current price and then subtracting from the initial premium.(both)

 Look into making the operations async.
-Separation between frontend and backend, we can show things frontend and async do things in the backend, like delete from frontend then async delete from backend DB
+Separation between frontend and backend, we can show things frontend and async do things in the backend, like delete from frontend then async delete from backend DB(backend)

-Make sessions sync their data, ex: people can have multiple tabs open
+Make sessions sync their data, ex: people can have multiple tabs open(both)

 Explore all the possibilities that yf offers and try to see what can be improved using that.
-For example, yf offers something to display the next upcoming earnings date
+For example, yf offers something to display the next upcoming earnings date(backend)